PEtab-dev/petab_select/README.md

-The [PEtab](https://petab.readthedocs.io/) extension for model selection, including additional file formats and library.
+The [PEtab](https://petab.readthedocs.io/) extension for model selection, including the additional file formats and package.

 ## Install